kelemen/JTrim/readme.md

 managing asynchronous tasks and components whose painting takes too much time to be done on the *AWT event dispatch thread*.

-`Swing` components in this library are likely to be adjusted without maintaining backward compatibility.

-All the public api is documented in JTrim GUI but needs more test coverage.
+All the public api is documented in JTrim GUI and it has lots of tests.